 Whether that is the price remains to be seen - the design and spec list (which we'll dig into a little later) are a little better than the iPhone 8 - and that still retails for $449.

-But then you run into the issue of the iPhone 9 sounding like a real downwards step from the iPhone 11, currently one of the world's best-selling phones.
+While the iPhone SE name isn't yet certain, it does seem more likely than iPhone 9 now.
+The iPhone 9 sounds like a real downwards step from the iPhone 11, currently one of the world's best-selling phones.

 iPhone 9 design and display